-A literacy project developed with a community in Honduras with an 80% illiteracy rate centered around a story-eating bandit who terrorizes little kids until they write and offer him stories they've written.
+A literacy project developed with a community in Honduras with an 80% illiteracy rate centered around a story-eating bandit who terrorizes little kids until they offer him stories they've written.
 Select Bibliobandido workshops integrate storycrafting with paper circuitry to promote 21st century literacy.

 Genesis: The Origin of El Bibliobandido

 Initiated in 2010 by Marisa Jahn (Studio REV-) in collaboration with the community of El Pital, a village in Northern Honduras where illiteracy rates average 80%, El Bibliobandido (or 'story thief') in an ongoing living legend built around a masked bandit who, ravenous for stories, terrorizes little kids until they offer him stories they've written.
-Inducing terror, laughter, and tears in los niños (and more than a few adults), El Bibliobandido – and his insatiable cravings – continue to provoke bookmaking and storytelling sprees across the region, where the third week of every month is Bibliobandido Week.
+El Bibliobandido – and his insatiable cravings – continues to provoke bookmaking and storytelling sprees across the region, where the third week of every month is Bibliobandido Week.
 For this "monthly harvest," the library committee collaborates with one of 19 participating villages to enact a new 'episode,' reinventing and transmitting the tale as they go.
 Today, many of the 500 kids living in the region grow up 'believing in' El Bibliobandido, a character whose fame rivals Santa Claus.
 El Bibliobandido has gone on to terrorize libraries, museums, and film festivals abroad, casting a wide net of believers and fellow book-fiends.

 Adaptations & Mutations

 Caribbean: Crossroads of the World (June 14 - October 21, 2012)